Midi Keyboards for VR

 (++: very good +: good o: mediocre, ‘blank’: not available)

-The Oxygen is a ‘solid design’ – and 32 keys make a difference to 25.
-User interface requires more ‘menu diving’ than on other boards, but the board offers more options (e.g. using the keys to play one VR manual while running the Arpeggiator into a different manual or GM2-sound)
+The Oxygen is a solid design – and 32 keys make a difference to 25.
+User interface is a little bit ‘confusing’, but the board offers more options than any other (e.g. playing a chord on one GM-channel while running the Arpeggiator into another GM-channel).
+It’s the most versatile mini-controller for VR

 • Dimensions/Weight (cm/kg): 40-19-6/1.2